RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/politics/comments/1nrzvqi/hegseths_couldve_been_an_email_allhands_meeting/ngi86hc/

-Trump flying to Moscow for entertainment stage traning in November 2013 isn't enough clues for most on Reddit.
-But this messageis closer to real reality of how long and how serious this situation really is.
+Trump flying to Moscow for [entertainment stage / Kremlin MC training in November 2013](https://en.wikipedia.org/wiki/Miss_Universe_2013) isn't enough clues for most on Reddit.
+But this Reddit comment message is closer to real reality of how long-term and how serious this situation really is.